jsanon01/data-science-sql/README.md

 ## Introduction
-This project involves setting up PostgreSQL database.
-Data is extract from the Bureau of Transportation Statistics.
-The data is validated, transformed, and load into the database for analysis.
+This project analyzes airline flights data.
+The work involves setting up PostgreSQL database to house the data.
+The data is obtained from the Bureau of Transportation Statistics web site.
+The data is validated, transformed, and load into the PostgreSQL's flights database for analysis.

-From theere a dump of the data could be c reated and mgrated to the cloud.
+From there a dump of the data will be obtain and migrated to the cloud.
 This would be the next phase of the project.

 ## Prepare environment
 Create these folders and store dataset there: